imballinst/protosaurus/DEVELOPER.md

 ### Building

-To build, inside the `website` folder, run this command:
+To build, in the root project, run this command:

 ```
-make build
+make docs
 ```

-## Developing `mdx` module
+## Developing `rehype-plugin-protosaurus-codeblock`

-When we are developing the `mdx` module, perhaps we don't need to regenerate the `doc.json` files (unless we change the `.proto` files) using `make gen`.
-When we only want to re-generate the MDX and JSON files, we can do this in the root project:
+When we are developing `rehype-plugin-protosaurus-codeblock`, one way to test if we are processing MDXAST syntax correctly, we can do this in the root project:

 ```
-make dev-gen-mdx
+make dev-test-mdx-plugin
 ```

-This will run the [`mdx/emit.ts`](./mdx/emit.ts) file using `ts-node`, so we don't have to emit JavaScript files inside `mdx/lib` during development.
+This will run the [`test-remark.ts`](./packages/rehype-plugin-protosaurus-codeblock/test-remark.ts) file using `ts-node`.
+It will then emit files to [`website/docs`](./website/docs).

-## Developing `proto-messages` plugin
+## Developing `protosaurus-plugin-mdx` plugin

-When we are developing the `proto-messages` plugin, the usual way to do it is to run `yarn start` inside the `website` folder.
-However, it can waste a bit of time if we change it frequently (especially if there are a lot of MDX files to process).
-In that case, instead of running Docusaurus development server, we can do this in the root project:
+When we are developing `protosaurus-plugin-mdx`, one way to test if we are emitting correct MDX files, we can do this in the root project:

 ```
 make dev-test-plugin
 ```

-This will run the `test:mdx` script from the [`proto-messages/package.json` file](./website/plugins/proto-messages/package.json).
-This is a quicker way to verify the process or output of the plugin, so we don't have to run Docusaurus development server.
+This will run the `emit:test` script from the [`protosaurus-plugin-mdx` package](./packages/protosaurus-plugin-mdx).
+This is a quicker way to verify the MDX output, so we don't have to run Docusaurus development server.
 To test the process, as usual, we can put `console.log`s or breakpoints.
-If we want to see the output, then we can uncomment the `console.log` in the [`test-remark` file](./website/plugins/proto-messages/test-remark.ts).
+If we want to see the output, then we can uncomment the `console.log` in the [`test-remark` file](./packages/rehype-plugin-protosaurus-codeblock/test-remark.ts).